 4:00 pm Sunday – Youth Group

-6:00 pm Tuesday – Life Group: Study of Romans
+6:00 pm Tuesday – Connect Group

-(If you would like to learn more about our small groups please visit the welcome center on Sunday mornings or call the Church.)
+(If you would like to learn more about our small groups please visit the welcome center on Sunday mornings or call the church.)

-Small Group Values
+Connect Group Values

 We were made to have a relationship with God and with others in the hopes of becoming more like Christ (Colossians 3.12-17).
 While we can’t be deeply connected to everyone, we can be deeply connected to some.
 When we are open to share, pray, and care for one another, our relationships deepen and we help each other grow (Hebrews 10.24).

 We believe the church is called to serve the poor, the forgotten, and the dispossessed (Isaiah 1.17; Matthew 25.31-46).
-When small groups act in compassionate ways in their local communities and around the world, they become expressions of the love of God.
+When connect groups act in compassionate ways in their local communities and around the world, they become expressions of the love of God.
 These hands extended in compassion toward others are an outflow of community and growth in Christ.